Naww137/ADAM/docs/source/problem_definition.rst

 The user must instantiate this object and pass it to the :ref:`ADAM_control_module.run() <ADAM_control_module>`.  function in order to execute ADAM.
 An example of this is given in the run_adam.py example.

-Required Arguements
+Required Arguments
 -------------------

-When instantiating the Problem Definition, the following arguements are required.
+When instantiating the Problem Definition, the following arguments are required.
 The format for the material dictionary, region definition, and parameter definition are described further below in the Geometry & Material Definition section.

 .. py:function:: Problem_Definition.Problem_Definition()